Skip to content

 2. The relative path of the file causing the error is js/chunk-vendors.732b3b98.js

-3. If the static directory for js files on the server is dist/js/*.js dist/js/*.js.map
+3. If the js files are in the static directory on the server as dist/js/*.js dist/js/*.js.map

 4. Plugin configuration filepaths: ['dist']

-5. Without configuring root, the default value is dist/, so the uploaded sourcemap file path to the Guance server would be dist/js/**.js.map
+5. If root is not configured, the default value is dist/, and the final path of the uploaded SourceMap file to the Guance server is dist/js/**.js.map

-6. In this case, the uploaded file directory path would not match the error path, so you should add the configuration root:'/' or root: '' to ensure the upload path is js/**.js.map.
+6. In this case, there will be a mismatch between the uploaded file directory path and the error-generating path, so at this point, you should add the configuration root:'/' or root: '', ensuring the upload directory path is js/**.js.map.

 Feedback